qtzar/auth0-spring-security-mvc/README.md

 [Please read this tutorial](https://auth0.com/docs/quickstart/webapp/java-spring-security-mvc/) to learn how to use this SDK.

-Perhaps the best way to learn how to use this library is to study the [Auth0 Spring Security MVC Sample](https://github.com/auth0-samples/auth0-spring-security-mvc-sample) and the README for that sample.
+Perhaps the best way to learn how to use this library is to study the [Auth0 Spring Security MVC Sample](https://github.com/auth0-samples/auth0-spring-security-mvc-sample) source code and its README file.

 Information on configuration and extension points is provided below.